-Farmers have already begun signing up in county FSA offices, and payments should be distributed quickly, said Sean McKeon, Delaware’s FSA executive director.
+Farmers are signing up in county FSA offices, and payments should be distributed quickly, said Sean McKeon, Delaware’s FSA executive director.

 “We’re looking at some low commodity prices, and typically that’s not the time to go out and make big investments, and whether that’s machinery or land or whatever, you kind of tighten the belt until you get some clear signals,” Councell said.

 Jeff Rathell of Rathell Farm Equipment in Easton, Md., said he’s already begun to see the effect.
 Customers, he said, are leaning toward purchasing more used equipment or repairing what they already own.